imperviousinc/beacon-ios/Docs/BUILDING.md

 ./bootstrap.sh
 ```

-At this point you have checked out the source code for both the Firefox for iOS project and built it's dependencies.
+At this point you have checked out the source code for both the Beacon for iOS project and built it's dependencies.
 You can now build and run the application.

 Everything after this point is done from within Xcode.

 Pointing to Local Rust Components (Application Services)
 --------------------

-Firefox for iOS depends internally on some of the [shared Rust components](https://github.com/mozilla/application-services).
+Beacon for iOS depends internally on some of the [shared Rust components](https://github.com/mozilla/application-services).
 Sometimes, you may want to also point to your local Rust components when building locally.
 You can do so by:

 1. First ensure you can [build application-services](https://github.com/mozilla/application-services/blob/main/docs/building.md) locally.
 2. Next, `carthage build --no-skip-current --platform iOS --verbose --configuration Debug --cache-builds`.